marcory-hub/hailo_gcp/install-hailo-software-suite-on-google-cloud-VM-instance.md

 ```sh
 ./hailo_ai_sw_suite_docker_run.sh
 ```
-You can ignore the Xauthority error as it's not crucial for non-graphical applications.
+You can drink some coffee or tea and ignore the Xauthority error as it's not crucial for non-graphical applications.

 Exit docker with the `exit` command.
 Go back to the docker container with this command
 ```sh